mirceanton/mirceanton.com/website/_posts/2025-02-02-terraform-state-git.md

 ## Introduction

-In this article, I'll be discussing how to store Terraform state in Git securely using the `terraform-backend-git` tool and SOPS for encryption.

-It's called `terraform-backend-git`.
-As the name implies, it's a tool that can start an HTTP backend for terraform to store state and under the hood it will actually get the state and push it to a git repo of your choosing.
-To do it all safely, it supports encryption via sops (i wrote a blog post about sops too, we can link to it here)
+Recently, I came across a new tool called terraform-backend-git.
+It’s not a flashy, overhyped solution, but rather an interesting approach to managing Terraform state.
+The tool lets you store your state directly in a Git repository, using SOPS for encryption to ensure your data remains secure.
+In this post, I'll walk you through how it works and share my thoughts on its potential benefits and limitations.

+## Background

+I've been diving deep into Terraform recently—ever since my post about transitioning from OPNsense to MikroTik, where I began automating my entire network setup.
+A recent move to a new apartment pushed me to rework my network configuration again, and along the way, I started rethinking how I manage Terraform state.

+## The Challenge of Traditional State Backends

+One persistent issue was choosing an appropriate state backend.
+Storing state locally isn't viable for CI workflows, and most remote backends depend on third-party cloud services.
+In my view, those solutions still require managing extra infrastructure—think S3 buckets, DynamoDB for state locking, IAM roles, and more.
+Even when I experimented with self-hosting a PostgreSQL database, the overhead of deploying and managing additional infrastructure remained a concern.

+I initially cobbled together a DIY solution for my MikroTik Terraform projects using Taskfile and SOPS.
+Instead of running terraform plan directly, I ran a custom task plan that decrypted state and variable files, executed Terraform, and then re-encrypted everything.
+While this approach worked, it had its downsides:

+- No state locking.
+- SOPS isn’t idempotent -> each run modified the encrypted state file, even if nothing changed.
+- Running the process in CI was clunky and error-prone.

+This led me to explore terraform-backend-git, a tool that provides a lightweight HTTP backend for Terraform, storing state directly in Git and, crucially, offering state locking.

+## Context

-Dor some context, i've been working quite a bit with terraform lately, especially since, as i mentioned in one of my other posts about moving from opnsense to mikrotik, i started automating my entire network using it.
+For some context, i've been working quite a bit with terraform lately, especially since, as i mentioned in one of my other posts about moving from opnsense to mikrotik, i started automating my entire network using it.
 In the time between writing that post and now, I actually moved out to a new apartment, so I started redoing my entire network setup, but thats a discussion for another day.
 The topic for today is another one.

 So as i've been saying... `terraform`.
 I started automating more and more things with it and one problem I ran into is choosing a state backend.
 Storing state locally is not really an option since I want to be able to run my code in CI as well, and most remote state backends would require a depencency on some 3rd party cloud service which i'm not so keen on.